awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 + [Work with security groups](#ex-security-groups)
 + [Work with Elastic IP addresses](#ex-eip)
 + [Work with Reserved Instances](#ex-reservedinstances)

-For additional information about creating policies for the Amazon EC2 console, see the following AWS Security Blog post: [Granting Users Permission to Work in the Amazon EC2 Console](https://aws.amazon.com/blogs/security/granting-users-permission-to-work-in-the-amazon-ec2-console/)\.

 ## Example: Read\-only access<a name="ex-read-only"></a>